 Product Recovery Leader for IKEA Australia, Lachlan Mitchell, said: “Our new As-Is Online platform not only gives easier access than ever before to affordable, second-life items but it also helps our customers meet their own sustainability goals.

 “We’ve seen our customers’ interest in the second-hand market grow exponentially over the last few years, and in particular, a strong demand for pre-loved IKEA items.

 “As-Is Online is an extension of the already established As-Is area in every store, where shoppers can also find pre-loved products from our Buy-Back service which launched in 2019.
 We hope it allows our customers to live more sustainably and have better everyday lives within the limits of our planet.”

 As-Is Online is currently only available for pick-up in Queensland stores but will be rolled out to other states later in the year.

 IKEA members will need to sign in to their account (and new customers can create one for free) to select a pick-up location and shop pre-loved products online.
 This may include items customers have returned, products that don’t meet packaging standards, or that are still in their original packaging but may be slightly damaged, outgoing products, second-quality items, and products with minor cosmetic flaws.

-Shoppers will be able to check the condition of selected products by looking at the uploaded photos under the ‘defects tab’ and to reserve products in their selected store until the end of the next business day.
-Customers will then be able to go to their selected store’s ‘As-Is’ circular hub (located in the self-serve warehouse at IKEA stores) to pick up their products and pay for them at the checkout.
+Shoppers will be able to check the condition of selected products by looking at the uploaded photos under the ‘defect image tab’ and to reserve products in their selected store until the end of the next business day.
+Customers will then be able to go to their selected store’s ‘As-Is’ circular hub (located just before the checkouts) to pick up their products and pay for them at the checkout.